 Turkey is a great and unusual mix of European and Middle Eastern traditions.
 Within the country, Istanbul is probably the most mysterious city, and reminded us of Venice as it is meant to get lost: if you don’t believe us, check our article about Venice.
-This city is a point where two civilizations and mentalities meet, a metropolis with tons of different vibes which has the extract of two worlds in it.
+This city is a point where two civilizations and mentalities meet, a metropolis with tons of different vibes which has the extract of two worlds in it, and we’re going to show you 30 must have experiences in Istanbul to put on your travel bucket list.

 Honestly, it’s been difficult for us to choose the best places to visit.
 Istanbul is so different that it is almost impossible to invent a route for all tastes.
 Here, with Framey, you can share the destinations we forgot to mention and find even more collections for each of your moods.